How to Find Bandwidth Hogs: 6 Step-by-Step Methods for Network Monitoring

 Example: Wireshark Endpoints

-6) Taps and Packet Brokers
+Method 6: Network Taps and Packet Brokers for Enterprise Bandwidth Monitoring

 If none of the above has helped, your last line of defense is taps in combination with a packet broker.
 Taps are physical devices that are installed in-line in your network.
-Because they're in-line, they see all of your traffic and send copies of the traffic it to a central monitoring device.
+Because they're in-line, they see all of your traffic and send copies of the traffic to a central network monitoring device.
 The monitoring device, called a packet broker, collects the traffic from all of your taps and forwards it to network monitoring tools for analysis.

 bandwitdh-hogs-network-tap.png